iamdanielv/kvm/README.md

 ### Install Ubuntu 20.04, 22.04, or 24.04

 Install Ubuntu 20.04, 22.04, or 24.04, we will use Desktop version for this guide.
-During install choose "Normal installation",
+During install choose:

+- Normal installation
-"Download updates while installing Ubuntu", and "Install third-party software for graphics and Wi-Fi hardware and additional media formats" to make sure we have all the necessary drivers.
+- Download updates while installing Ubuntu
+- Install third-party software for graphics and Wi-F hardware and additional media formats

+to make sure we have all the necessary drivers.

 This takes about 15 minutes, but depends on your Computer and Network Speed.